 3. Northwest Ridge (class 3)

 Follow the Ballfield/Northwest Gully route (Route 1) onto the Ballfield.
 Once there, head for the base of the Northwest Ridge, skirting the left rim of Deep Lake.
 When Black Lake comes into view, turn sharply up the ridge.
 This spectacular ridge takes you all the way to the main crest.
 Where it becomes knife-edged and is blocked by a tower, an exposed step left into a short couloir leads to easy ground.
 When you reach the east-west summit ridge, the summit is to your left, about three hundred vertical feet above.
+It's best to drop down a little way onto the south slope, where you'll find a path that bypasses various false summits.

-For those comfortable with some mild exposure, the northwest ridge is more pleasant in dry weather than Route 1's northwest gully.
+For those comfortable with some exposure, the northwest ridge is more pleasant in dry weather than Route 1's northwest gully.

 4. Northeast Ridge (class 2)